sausheong/muse/README.md

 * beat - (b) This is the time for the note.
 The default is 1 if you don't specify, unless it's set at the bar level.
 * volume - (v) This is how loud the note should be.
 The default is 10.
-* ADSR - (a) This indicates how the note should sound.
-The default ADSR is a cosine wave (check the code please).
+* envelope - (a) This indicates how the note should sound.
+The default envelope is a cosine wave (check the code please).

 Use this keyboard as a reference when writing music.